-Dogwood Financial Planning in Memphis offers financial planning services to everyone without regard to income or account minimums.
+Dogwood Financial Planning in Memphis, Tennessee offers financial planning services to everyone without regard to income or account minimums.
 Services are offered on a flat-rate or hourly basis.
-Our clients are middle class Americans—just ordinary folks.
-The firm is a registered investment advisor in Tennessee, Arkansas, and Mississippi.
+The firm is a registered investment adviser in Tennessee, Arkansas, and Mississippi.

 Celia Brugge, principal of Dogwood Financial Planning, is a Certified Financial Planner™ professional.
 Celia earned a B.S. with high honors and an M.B.A. from the University of Tennessee, Knoxville.
 Prior to founding Dogwood Financial Planning, Celia worked as a management analyst and nutrition professional.
 She completed the financial planning certification program at Christian Brothers University in 2007 and passed the two-day CFP® exam in March 2008.

-To enhance her financial planning practice, Celia is a member of the Garrett Planning Network , an international affiliation of over 300 independent financial advisors and planners dedicated to offering independent, as-needed financial planning and advice to people from all walks of life.
-She also holds the highest level of membership in NAPFA , the largest professional association of Fee-Only comprehensive financial planners in the United States.
+To enhance her financial planning practice, Celia is a member of the Garrett Planning Network, an international affiliation of over 300 independent financial advisers and planners dedicated to offering independent, as-needed financial planning and advice to people from all walks of life.
+She also holds the highest level of membership in NAPFA, the largest professional association of Fee-Only comprehensive financial planners in the United States.
 Celia has been quoted in the national media, including the New York Times, Money Magazine, Reuters, MSN Money, and Motley Fool, on financial topics ranging from investing for retirees to financial planning for newlyweds.